-Skip to 0 minutes and 13 secondsTANYA MARCHANT: Welcome to week two.
-My name is Tanya Marchant, and I'm a senior lecturer in epidemiology at the London School of Hygiene & Tropical Medicine.
-And I'm the leader for this week of the course, Reproductive Health-- Every Birth Wanted.
-Reproductive health is a very large topic.
-We have chosen to focus in depth on making every birth wanted.
-We'll be sharing insights into how making every birth wanted affects health right across the life cycle from birth to childhood, adolescent stage, and into adulthood.
-We will discuss the demand for availability of and use of contraceptive methods around the world and reflect on how the subject has moved from being a global health topic to a global health priority today.
+Skip to 0 minutes and 11 secondsNISSO NUROVA: Welcome to Week 2.
+My name is Nisso Nurova, and I'm a researcher with the MARCH Centre at the London School of Hygiene and Tropical Medicine.
+I'll be leading this week of the course titled Reproductive Health-- Every Birth Wanted.
+Reproductive health is a very large topic, and we have chosen to focus in-depth on making every birth wanted.
+Along the way, we'll be sharing insights into how making every birth wanted affects health right across the lifecycle, from birth to childhood to adolescence stage and into adulthood.

 Welcome to Week 2

 Welcome to Week 2 of the course, titled Reproductive Health: Every Birth Wanted.
-I’m Dr Tanya Marchant, the course’s Lead Educator, and I’ll be leading this week of the course.
+I’m Nisso Nurova, and I’ll be leading this week of the course.

 Reproductive health is a very large, cross-cutting topic with a vast range of current issues.
 We have chosen to concentrate on what it means to make every birth wanted, sharing insight into how this affects those at the centre of other weeks of the course: the newborn, child, adolescent, and woman.
 We will focus on the availability, use, and demand for different methods of contraception: a topic that has long been on the global health agenda, and is increasingly a global health priority.